Thomas Bilney

 Thomas Bilney (c.
-1495 – 19 August 1531) was an English Christian martyr.
+1495 – 19 August 1531) was an English priest, Protestant reformer, and martyr of the English Reformation.

 Early life

 Thomas Bilney was born around 1495 in Norfolk, most likely in Norwich.
 Nothing is known of his parents except that they outlived him.
 He entered Trinity Hall, Cambridge at a young age, around the year 1510.
-During his life he was nicknamed Little Bilney because of his short stature.
+During his life he was nicknamed 'Little Bilney' because of his short stature.

 Education

 At Cambridge, he studied law, graduating LL.B. and taking holy orders in 1519.
 Finding no satisfaction in the mechanical system of the schoolmen, he turned his attention to the Greek edition of the New Testament published by Erasmus in 1516.